Office Timeline

 James Donnewald

 James Donnewald was born in 1925 in Carlyle.
-Donnewald attended St. Louis University for his undergraduate education, and earned a law degree from Lincoln College of Law in 1949.
+Donnewald attended St. Louis University for his undergraduate education and earned a law degree from Lincoln College of Law in 1949.
 He began his law practice in Breese, just outside of Carlyle.
-In 1948, he was elected Democratic precinct committeeman and in 1948 was elected as Carlyle Township Supervisor.
+In 1948, he was elected Democratic precinct committeeman and, in 1948, was elected Carlyle Township Supervisor.
 He was elected to the Illinois House of Representatives in 1960 and re-elected in 1962.
 In 1964, he moved to the State Senate.
 During his tenure, he served as the assistant Senate majority leader.
 In 1982, he was elected as the state Treasurer.
 He was defeated in the Democratic Primary in 1986 by Jerome Cosentino, who was also his predecessor.
 He left office in 1987 and retired from public life.
 Donnewald died in 2009 at the age of 84.

 (1979-1983)